Are carbohydrates important?

 How do I lose weight?

 The truth is, there is little scientific evidence to support this "low-fat and high carbohydrate in your food" doctrine.
-In fact, the likelihood of you losing weight on this diet is about the same as finding a hot-looking genie coming out of a bottle and granting you the three magical wishes you always wanted one of which would obviously be to lose weight, right?
+In fact, the likelihood of you losing weight on this diet is about the same as finding a hot-looking genie coming out of a bottle and granting you the three magical wishes you have always wanted one of which would obviously be to lose weight, right?
 Don't be fooled.
 You are better off eating plenty of fibre (a non-digestible carbohydrate and hence cannot be converted into sugar) and less of the digestible carbohydrates from pasta and rice.
 This should be combined with quality fruits and vegetables (usually comes with plenty of fibre, but not too much of the fruit as this contain sugars known as fructose, and avoid sugars extracted and refined from vegetables such as corn to create corn syrup).
-Furthermore, you should eat some quality plant and fish fats (not too much and especially not those at the top of the food chain as these will accumulate the most contaminants) for some fat-soluble vitamins (e.g., virgin cold-pressed olive oil and some of the other plant-based oils and nuts are a good source), and adequate proteins to repair and build the body from fresh clean and young fish (or other proteins if fish is too expensive and/or not readily available, such as quality low-fat A2 milk from certain types of Jersey cows, or just go for a biodynamic and organic milk or yoghurt variety).
+Furthermore, you should eat some quality plant and fish fats (not too much and especially not those at the top of the food chain as these will accumulate the most contaminants) for some fat-soluble vitamins (e.g., virgin cold-pressed olive oil and some of the other plant-based oils and nuts are a good source), and adequate proteins to repair and build the body from certain plant-based foods (such as beans, soy products, quinoa etc,) or fresh clean and young fish (or other reasonable proteins if fish is too expensive and/or not readily available, such as quality low-fat A2 milk from certain types of Jersey cows, or just go for a biodynamic and organic milk or yoghurt variety).

 Remember, protein and fibre will give you that feeling of fullness in the stomach so you won't eat a lot of food.
 And that means one thing, less calories going into the body.